sinbaddoraji/LockBox/README.md

 - User authentication and account creation
 - Secure storage of login credentials and other sensitive data
-- Password strength analysis and recommendations
-- Password generator
 - Modern and clean user interface using MahApps
 - Logging of errors and application events using Nlog
-- Lightweight and efficient database using LiteDB
+- Portable, Lightweight and efficient database using LiteDB

 ## Installation